-Short Term: Bike racks should be provided near the front door of a large unit with a single entrance or within a highly visible place in a development with multiple doors.
+Bike racks should be provided near the front door of a large unit with a single entrance or within a highly visible place in a development with multiple doors.

-Variations in long-term secure parking for multi-family residential units.
-Left: a locked room; right: individual bike lockers
+Variations in Class 1 secure parking for multi family residential units - at left: a locked room; at right: individual bike lockers.